nipy/nipy/doc/faq/why.rst

 that Python is the obvious choice for a large open-source software project.
 By comparison, matlab is not sufficiently general or well-designed as a programming language, and C / C++ are too hard and slow for scientific programmers to read or write.
+See why-python_ for this argument in more detail.

 We started NIPY because we want to be able to: